 ADVISER is the older and more commonly used word.
 All major English publications always use adviser in their work.

-- I can always count on John to be my relationship ADVISER.
+- I can always count on John to be my relationship adviser.

-- She works as a special ADVISER to the President.
+- She works as a special adviser to the President.

-- If you are in any doubt, consult a financial ADVISER.
+- If you are in any doubt, consult a financial adviser.

-Tips for the Difference between Adviser vs Advisor
+Tips for Using Adviser vs. Advisor

 As I said, there is no difference between the two, but if you want to conform to the spelling norm of titles just remember this: advisor looks like supervisor and they are both job titles.

-Advisor vs Adviser Examples:
+Advisor vs. Adviser Examples

 - My financial advisor suggested we invest in convertible preferred stock.